WELCOME OUR FALL 2017 YOUTH INTERNS!

-Backyard Gardeners Network is offering paid internship opportunities to Lower 9 youth in Spring 2017.
+Backyard Gardeners Network offers paid internship opportunities to youth of the Lower 9 and the New Orleans area in the Spring and Fall of each year.
 Open to youth ages 14 to 19 years old.
 Lower 9th Ward preference, but all youth are welcome to apply.

-The internship starts April 1 and ends June 17, 2017.
+This Fall’s internship starts August 26 and ends November 11, 2017.
 Interns work an average of 5 hours per week and gain experience doing gardening, community outreach, and workshop assistance.
 Field trips and educational trainings are also part of the internship.
 Interns are paid an average of $50 per week!

 The purpose of the internship program is to provide a fertile training space for personal and professional development, soft job skills, community engagement, gardening education and program support that serves to continue the cultural tradition of food-growing in the Lower 9th Ward, deepen interns’ engagement and connection with their community, and model service-based work in the community.